cybermantix/feral-core/README.md

 So you don't think a No-Code-Low-Code system should be written in PHP??
 Fine, [Piss off and Go Away](https://www.urbandictionary.com/define.php?term=Elitest).

-NoLoCo is a No-Code-Low-Code framework written in PHP.
-This project is the free and open core which contains the basic tools for NoLoCo.
+Nodez is a No-Code-Low-Code framework written in PHP.
+This project is the free and open core which contains the basic tools for Nodez.

-# NoLoCo
+# Nodez

-As you already know, NoLoCo stands for No/Low-Code and yes, it's written in PHP.
-The point of NoLoCo is to make an easy to use, easy to modify No/Low-Code solution that is accessible to anybody.
+As you already know, Nodez stands for No/Low-Code and yes, it's written in PHP.
+The point of Nodez is to make an easy to use, easy to modify No/Low-Code solution that is accessible to anybody.

-## NoLoCo-Core
+## Nodez-Core

 This project is the core code used for the processes.
 It contains the basics needed for the engine, the validation, and a basic set of NodeCode and CatalogNodes.

 The code can be run inline with other code by executing a proceess and getting the results of the process.

-## NoLoCo - Bundle
+## Nodez - Bundle

-If you want to use NoLoCo inside of your Symfony project, then include the NoLoCo bundle in your Symfony project.
+If you want to use Nodez inside of your Symfony project, then include the Nodez bundle in your Symfony project.
 From there you can call the process engine directly.

-## NoLoCo - Runtime Plane
+## Nodez - Runtime Plane

-If you want a robust runtime plane with one to many nodes processing requests via the HTTP, then get the Docker NoLoCo Runtime Plane Image.
+If you want a robust runtime plane with one to many nodes processing requests via the HTTP, then get the Docker Nodez Runtime Plane Image.

-## NoLoCo - Queue Processor
+## Nodez - Queue Processor

-If you want to process a queue with NoLoCo, use the Docker image for the NoLoCo queue processor that will dequeue messages and process them using a NoLoCo process.
+If you want to process a queue with Nodez, use the Docker image for the Nodez queue processor that will dequeue messages and process them using a Nodez process.

 ## Our model : Free-Promium